Nithie-code/KGE-GAN/README.md

 #2.SPECTER  Embedding
 #
--use the pretrained model
+-use the pretrained model\
- Requirement: pip install --upgrade transformers==4.2 -Learn paper embeddings:Data can be downloaded at
+ Requirement: pip install --upgrade transformers==4.2\
+-Learn paper embeddings:Data can be downloaded at: https://dblp.uni-trier.de/  and https://www.aminer.cn/citation